furechan/nbmask/README.md

-# IPython extension to mask sensitive data from cell outputs
+# IPython extension to mask sensitive data

 Simple ipython extension to mask the username or other sensitive data from the ipython notebook outputs.
 It may be useful when printing